vstinner/misc/cpython/pep-resource-close.rst

   * ``PyCapsule_Import()``:
     the caller must hold a reference to the capsule object.
   * ``Py_GETENV()`` and ``Py_GETENV()`` (``char*``):
-    the pointer becomes invalid if environment variables are changed.
+    the pointer can become invalid if environment variables are changed.
   * ``PyType_GetSlot()``:
     the caller must hold a reference to the type object.
   * ``PyModule_GetState()``: